How does Wheaton College view homeschool applicants?

 What are the standardized test requirements for homeschool students?

-Like other applicants, homeschool students must submit scores from either the SAT I or the ACT, including the writing section.
+Like other applicants, homeschool students must submit scores from either the SAT I or the ACT.
 Please have your scores sent directly to the Admissions Office from the testing company.
 Wheaton’s code for the SAT is 1905; the code number for the ACT is 1160.

 At Wheaton , the middle 50% of accepted applicants typically score between 1230-1390 on the SAT (Critical Reading and Math sections combined) and 27-32 on the ACT.
 Because homeschool curriculum varies widely, we do place a higher emphasis on the standardized tests for admission.